 Catholic Schools Celebrate Thanksgiving

-Catholic schools throughout the Archdiocese of Washington will celebrate Thanksgiving with feasts, songs and service projects to help those in need.
+Catholic schools throughout the Archdiocese of Washington will celebrate Thanksgiving with feasts, songs, prayer and service projects to help those in need.

-Highlighted below are some of the celebrations taking place this Friday and Saturday and next week:
+Highlighted below are some of the celebrations taking place this week and next week:

 DISTRICT OF COLUMBIA

 Massive Food Drive for those in Need

 Archbishop Carroll High School, 4300 Harewood Rd., NE (202-529-0900)